larissasoarre/LibraryMessias/README.md

 ## 🧾 License
-This project is licensed under the [Specify the license].
+This project is licensed under the MIT License.

 ## 🥰 Acknowledgements